Not Too Late to Reach Your Teens

 Principle: Seek first the kingdom of God and Hid righteousness all these things shall be added to you.

-For example, it might be helpful to map out how disagreements will be handled in the future.
-Some families have a rule that when there is a disagreement, that everyone that is part of it must go and sit at the kitchen table.
-While there people take turns giving their point of view, and no one is allowed to raise his voice.
+For example, it might be helpful to map out how future disagreements will be handled.
+Some families have a rule that when there is a disagreement, everyone involved must go sit at the kitchen table.
+While there, people take turns giving their point of view, and no one is allowed to raise their voice.
 If his voice is raised, then he loses his turn.

-Through these different items you as a parent are trying to reverse the patterns set up by past sins (omission and commission).
-You want to avoid those evil things of the past and purposely allow, encourage and foster those things that develop godly relationships.
+Through these different items, you, as a parent, are trying to reverse the patterns set by past sins (omissions and commissions).
+You want to avoid the evil things of the past and deliberately allow, encourage, and foster those that foster godly relationships.
 Now you will be a proactive parent, busy accomplishing what God wants done.

 Summary

 Much can be said about what can be done.
 This article was devised merely to get the family back on track.
-It might take a while or it might happen very quickly.
+It might take a while, or it might happen very quickly.
 Have your friends and family pray for you.
 You might be so humbled by your many sins that you put it off.
-But it is a trick of the evil one to keep it private.
+But it is the evil one's trick to keep it private.
 Do not let pride keep you from doing the right thing.
 He will suggest it is okay just to ‘forget’ the wrongs and do better.
-Sins need first to be confessed so that they can be forgiven.
+Sins need to be confessed to be forgiven.
 Satan’s shortcuts never work.
-In the end, it is better to let a few certain caring people know about your plans so that they will pray for you (especially if they are people that pray).
+In the end, it is better to let certain caring people know about your plans so that they will pray for you (especially if they are people who pray).

-If you are in the ministry, and things do not clear up right away, you should consider backing away from future obligations until things work out better.
+If you are in the ministry and things do not clear up right away, you should consider backing away from future obligations until things improve.
 Again, you should discuss this with your leaders who are responsible for those areas of ministry.
 If a parent who has been very active in the church steps back until things are running better at home, it enables him to have more time with the family and the Lord.
-One cannot have a good ministry (in the eyes of the Lord) unless his family is running well.
+One cannot have a good ministry (in the eyes of the Lord) unless one's family is running well.

 “He must be one who manages his own household well, keeping his children under control with all dignity (but if a man does not know how to manage his own household, how will he take care of the church of God?);” 1 Timothy 3:4, 5.

-The parent that has done poorly should look at homes that are doing well.
+The parent who has done poorly should look at homes that are doing well.
 Get to know them and ask them how they do this and that.

 Our Hope

-As parents we make the right decisions because this is what God wants.
-We hope from all the various changes, that our home becomes a more lovely place filled with His grace.
+As parents, we make the right decisions because this is what God wants.
+We hope that, through all the various changes, our home becomes a more lovely place filled with His grace.
 We want it to become one in which God reveals His love.
-We hope that not only our barriers come down but also one day that the resentment and bitterness piled up in the heart of our children is eliminated.
+We hope not only that our barriers come down, but also that one day the resentment and bitterness piled up in our children's hearts will be eliminated.
 Then we will be a family known by His grace.
-We will be what we are, not because of how good we are, but because God’s mercy and help in restoring our home.
+We will be what we are, not because of how good we are, but because of God’s mercy and help in restoring our home.